wp-plugins/mywebtonet-performancestats/readme.txt

 Now with even more graphs :-) Now your fastest and slowest times are logged in the database.

 = 1.0.5 =
 Minor code changes.

+= 1.0.6 =
-Query test added
+Query test added.

 == Upgrade Notice ==